vaishkannan8/Hangman/README.md

 ### Step 3

-- 🔃 Create a new pull request using <a href="https://github.com/joanaz/HireDot2/compare/" target="_blank">`https://github.com/joanaz/HireDot2/compare/`</a>.
+- 🔃 Create a new pull request.

 ## License